 Figure 11: Average monthly income per household

+Source?

 However, one important aspect we observed that the role of government agencies or non-governmental organizations in lessening the IDP’s suffering by providing aid assistance and relief is found to be rare, as dissatisfaction level is 50% among the respondents, out of which 15% expressed extremely dissatisfied and about 40% avoided from answering the question that was quite unexpected response from them.
 The support of immediate shelter, food, water, place for living etc. are the basic needs of those internally displaced people voiced by the study respondents what they expected to have from the government and other humanitarian organizations but did not get any when they lost everything in Padma’s dreadful swallowing.
 Although river erosion problem is beyond human control, initiatives to lessen their misery is of course relies on the government.
 Thus, our study finding further underscores the importance of government and non-governmental guideline to address the suffer and needs of IDPs echoing Rahim et al. (2024)’s call for proper framework.